Language & Words

 Did You Know?

-‘Handicap’ originated from a game of chance called ‘hand in cap.’
+The word ‘handicap’ originated from a game called ‘hand in cap.’

 Did You Know?